HeT-Delwadiya/HMDb/README.md

 ## Demo

-  * This app is deployed on github pages.
-Please check it out :smile: https://het-delwadiya.github.io/HMDb/.
+  * This app is deployed on cloud.
+Please check it out :smile: https://hmdb.hetdelwadiya.dev.

 ## Install